Structured insight: each level builds skills for understanding, repair, and connection.

 Boundary | Not a diagnosis; it’s a state map, not a label. |

-Mode lens | Belonging ⇄ Defense. |
+Mode lens | Connect ⇄ Protect |

 2) Ego Persona Construct

-Job | Shows how protective identities/masks form and take over. |
+Job | Shows how protective identities (masks) form under unsafe rules—and how they take over. |

-Maps | The mask we perform to stay safe. |
+Maps | The Role Mask we perform to survive conditional love and stay safe. |

 Use when | Feedback feels like an attack; image-management spikes. |

-Signals | “Ego injuries,” perfection, collapse/anger when seen. |
+Signals | “Ego injuries,” self-doubt, perfection, collapse/anger when exposed. |

 Try this | “What is my mask protecting right now?” |